VSADX/postoffice.js/README.md

 + **Powerful**: PostOffice lets you create simple functions, then bind any of the parameters you choose.
 Like `.bind` in JavaScript, binding a parameter creates a copy of your function.
-This way, you can bind parameters to the same function many times creating new functions (like Dependency Injection or Patial Application).
+This way, you can bind parameters to the same function many times creating new functions (like Dependency Injection or Partial Application).
 + **Simple**: You don't need to write in a particular style!
 PostOffice exports just one function.
 If you pass in a function to `postoffice()`, you get a new function that support arbitrary parameter binding.